 The fees payable to Non-Executive Directors are subject to review by the board on the recommendation of the Chairman's Committee.

-More details about the Non-Executive Directors' remuneration may be found in the 2018 Annual Report in the section entitled Remuneration Report: Remuneration policy extracts.
+More details about the Non-Executive Directors' remuneration can be found in the 2021 Annual Report in the section entitled Remuneration Report.

 Shareholding Policy for Executives

 We recognise the importance of aligning our executives' interests with those of our shareholders.
 Our Executive Committee is therefore expected to maintain a meaningful shareholding in Rio Tinto shares.
 The Chief Executive is expected to reach a share ownership equivalent in value to four times his base salary over five years.
 The Chief Financial officer and all other members of the Executive Committee are expected to reach a share ownership equivalent in value to three times their base salary over five years.